GrayHatter/gr.ht/content/posts/consent-is-required.md

 end result from this interaction, the one with the primary goal of improving their health left feeling abused or violated.

-Contrast that with the experience of patents when someone is consistently talking to them, and explaining to them what's gonna happen next, each step of the way.
+Contrast that with the experience of patients when someone is consistently talking to them, and explaining to them what's gonna happen next, each step of the way.
 Reminding them during difficult procedures, or ones that might be painful that they can ask to take a break if they need it.
 Those patients leave